aplteam/Cider/docs/Cider-User-Guide.md

 #### Version 19.0

-Version 19.0 comes with both Tatin and Cider pre-installed, but neither is active by default.

-Use the user command `]Activate` to activate them.
+Use the user command `]Activate` to activate both Cider and Tatin.
 Start with

 ```
 ]Activate -??